waker-he/cs-learning-notes/cpp/README.md

 - a basic unit of C++ compilation
 - one translation unit generate one object file
 - consists of one source file plus all the header files it includes

+# linkage
+- refers to the visibility of names across different translation units
+- __external linkage__: can be seen by other translation units with a declaration to tell the compiler it exists
+- __internal linkage__: can only be seen within the translation unit where it is declared
+    - `static` global variable
+    - `const` global variable (can add `extern` to make it external)
+- __no linkage__: can only be seen within the scope where it is declared
+    - local variables in function (`static` or not)

 # rules of static member variables